-So the question becomes: is the future of automated information extraction within archaeological LIDAR either data or model driven?
+So the question then becomes: is the future of automated information extraction within archaeological LIDAR either data or model driven?
 As previously stated, the future should perhaps not be determined as one approach instead of the other.
 However, in order to define a trajectory from which to improve from, it is necessary to understand best possibilities in the present.
 By assessment through necessities of time efficiency and quality, large-scale landscape investigations for archaeological use might not be implemented by its ability to incorporate multiple variables, but rather by its ability of application within the archaeological community.
 As Parcak is also asking: "Is satellite technology advancing faster than archaeologists' ability to learn, apply, and analyze the data and programs, and all the inherent implications?"
 (2009, 239).
-A simple answer to this, and as indicated by the SLR, is that semi-automatic and automatic methods are not represented within archaeological community adapting to new methods and techniques for handling the data explosion within cultural heritage management.
+A simple answer to this, and as indicated by the SLR, is that semi-automatic and automatic methods are not represented within archaeological practice.
+The NA on the other hand visualizes a growing community within the archaeological community adapting to new methods and techniques for handling the data explosion within cultural heritage management.
 To tackle the taboo of automation within cultural heritage, it is necessary to stay open-minded and see the possibilities of improvement and aid gained within the short time of existence within archaeology (Bennett et al. 2014).
 The academic practice of peerreviewed publishing slows down the process of information sharing, and thus case-studies and smaller projects can often be several years older than the date of publishing (Parcak 2009, 239).
 For more rapid development of the community and information sharing, new means for publishing the results are necessary.
 This could be by open online journals by simpler or other standards than customary academic journal papers to reduce time interval between case-study results and actual publication, as well as give way for more specialized research towards direct exchange comparison and quality control by the community.

-However, first and foremost, to determine success parameters and the future of automated detection of archaeological monuments, it is necessary to look closer into the applied means of automatic and semi-automatic information extraction from LIDAR data by the quality of information presently extracted.
-This will be elaborated in the following chapter, APPLIED DETECTION IN LIDAR DATA, as to evaluate and compare application.
+However, the impact of LIDAR and model driven approaches of processing data for archaeological segmentation and information extraction, is both increasing in influence and significance in recent years.
+Consequently, primary approach for computational semiautomated information extraction will in the following chapter be focused on model driven approaches of information extraction by templates.
+However, first and foremost, to determine success parameters and the future of automated detection of archaeological monuments, it is necessary to investigate applied means of automated and semi-automated information extraction from LIDAR data by model driven approaches.
+This will be elaborated in the following chapter, APPLIED DETECTION IN LIDAR DATA, as to evaluate application and compare both computational and human interpretation by micro and macro pattern recognition within an archaeological landscape.